zivzulander/zivzulander.github.io/content/projects/seafile.md

 Here are some things to watch out for:

--   At the very least, everything is ALL CAPS should be changed.
 -   Replace _YOURDOMAIN.XYZ_ with your domain
 -   Change `root = /mnt/usb/seafile/seafile-server-latest/seahub;` in `location /media` to where you'll store all your files.
 -   This example contains a WebDAV config under `location /seafdav` so you can remove those lines if you aren't using it.